syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ---
 layout: post
-title: Export DataGrid to PDF Document | Flutter DataTable | Syncfusion
+title: Export Flutter DataGrid to PDF | Flutter DataTable | Syncfusion
 description: Learn here all about how to export the Syncfusion Flutter DataGrid (SfDataGrid) into PDF Document and more.
 platform: flutter
 control: SfDataGrid